 Republican Phil Scott is the current governor of VT.
 He won the 2016 Vermont gubernatorial election with 52% of the vote, winning by 8.7 points.
 He then won reelection in 2018 with 55.4% of the vote, beating his Democratic rival by 15 points.
-As a Never Trumper, Scott seems safe to win the state again in 2020, but it's not a totally foregone conclusion, so there should be plenty of governor election odds for this one.
+As a Never Trumper, Scott seems a safe bet to defeat DNC challenger, David Zuckerman, but stranger things have happened before in the political arena.

-Gov. Jay Inslee, who ran for President in the early part of the 2019-2020 campaign cycle, is running for reelection in Washington.
-A far left Democrat, Inslee should win another term with ease.
-Inslee is chasing his third term as WA governor, winning in 2012 with 51% of the vote and repeating in 2016 with 54% of the vote.
-Of all the governors listed, Inslee seems like the surest bet for reelection, and you may not see many Washington governor odds on the betting boards for this reason.
+Gov. Jay Inslee, who ran for President in the early part of the 2019-2020 campaign cycle, easily won another term as Governor of Washington, mowing through a large field of candidates.
+Now in his third term, Inslee was the surest bet for reelection, and Washington governor odds never appeared on the betting boards for this reason.

 Gov. Jim Justice is a particular favorite of ours, given that he's a gamblin' man and casino owner.
 Indeed, it was Justice's Greenbrier sportsbook that attempted to accept political bets on the 2020 Presidential election before the state shut those lines down, so he's got a place in our hearts.
 Justice is a Trump supporter who switched from the Democratic Party to the GOP in 2017.
 WV is rated as "solid Republican" by most pundits, so oddsmakers aren't giving Ben Salango (D) much of a chance against Justice.

 Why Bet On Gubernatorial Elections?

 Betting on the 2020 gubernatorial elections is a great way to get involved in the political wagering market.
 While most betting sites have the majority of their lines on the Presidential election and related props, betting on governor's races is attractive because almost all of those races should be offered at offshore politics betting sites.